-2. Set the lens opening by turning the aperture ring on the lens barrel.
-The f-number set will appear centered below the frame in the finder, and the shutter speed as indicated by lighted LED at the right of the frame will vary automatically to yield proper exposure for the aperture and other settings with the light being metered.
+Set the desired lens opening by turning the aperture ring on the lens barrel.
+The shutter speed as indicated by lighted LED at the right of the frame will vary automatically to yield proper exposure for the aperture and other settings with the light being metered.

 - 3. It is then only necessary to confirm focus (see p.
 35), compose your picture, and release the shutter (p.
 38). - 4.
-The XG's accurate range of shutter operation on automatic mode is 1/1000 to 1 sec., as indicated by the shutter speed scale.
+The XG's range of shutter operation on automatic mode is 1/1000 to 1 sec.
+Individual LED's on the shutter speed scale indicate speeds above 1/30 sec.
+The LED below "30" designates speeds of 1/15 sec. through 1/2 sec.
 When the over-range indicator lights, the shutter will lock to prevent overexposure.
 Lighting of the under-range LED indicates use of a shutter speed longer than one second.
 For either, the aperture or other conditions should be adjusted so that an LED lights within the scale's range.